 Fundamentals of energy and non-energy producing nutrients, their sources and functions.
-Integration of concepts including digestion, absorption, and metabolism with application to
+Integration of concepts including digestion, absorption, and metabolism with application to normal and therapeutic nutritional needs.

 Prerequisite: VTHT 1301 and VTHT 1205 with a grade of "C" or better Course Fee \$40 Supply Fee \$170